 Reduced risk of distant recurrence

-In the NATALEE trial, KISQALI reduced the threat of recurrence with incurable metastatic disease in the broadest population of patients with stage II/III HR+/HER2- eBC.
+In the NATALEE trial, KISQALI + AI reduced the threat of recurrence with incurable metastatic disease in the broadest population of patients with stage II/III HR+/HER2- eBC at high risk of recurrence.

-25% reduction in the risk of distant recurrence—a clinical benefit consistent with the primary end point
+29% reduction in the risk of distant recurrence—a benefit consistent with iDFS and one that also increased over time, beyond the 3-year treatment period

 NATALEE: KISQALI + AI vs AI alone

-Hazard ratio is based on stratified Cox model.2
+Hazard ratio is based on stratified Cox model.3

-At the time of data cutoff, only 9.4% of patients receiving KISQALI + AI had experienced a DDFS event vs 12.2% of patients treated with AI alone3
+At the time of data cutoff, only 9.4% of patients receiving KISQALI + AI had experienced a DDFS event vs 12.2% of patients treated with AI alone

 Results from the exploratory 4-year analysis were not prespecified and were observational in nature; as such, there was no prespecified statistical procedure controlling for type 1 error